 What we believe

-We believe that no one affected by Parkinson's should have their lives ruined by impulsive and compulsive behaviour as a side effect of Parkinson's medication.
+We believe that no one with Parkinson's should have their lives ruined by impulsive and compulsive behaviour as a side effect of Parkinson's medication.

 Medical professionals and pharmaceutical companies have a responsibility to raise awareness of these side effects and do all they can to mitigate the risks and work towards medication with less harmful side effects.